strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

   applications

 Once those items were completed, the team went on to finish the checklist for LoopBack 4 GA release which included updating the status of the framework in all the `README` files in loopback-next monorepo and `loopback.io` docs, updating LTS statuses, and releasing all packages at the new semver-major version of `1.0.0`.
-You can read more about the release in our [announcement blog](https://strongloop.com/strongblog/loopback-4-ga), including our journey to this major milestone.
+You can read more about the GA release in our [announcement blog](https://strongloop.com/strongblog/loopback-4-ga), including our journey to this major milestone.